Michael A. Taylor Player Props: Twins vs. Astros

-After going 2-for-4 with a double in his last game, Michael A. Taylor and the Minnesota Twins take on the Houston Astros (who will hand the ball to Luis Garcia) at 2:10 PM ET on Saturday.
+After going 0-for-4 in his most recent game, Michael A. Taylor and the Minnesota Twins take on the Houston Astros (who will start Hunter Brown) at 2:10 PM ET on Sunday.

 Michael A. Taylor Game Info & Props vs. the Astros